emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 Refresh rate switching doesn't work if the AVR is HDMI 2.0/HDCP 2.2 and the display is HDMI/HDCP 1.4.
 This appears to be fixed in Shield Experience v5.0.1.

 HDR modes will default to 10-bit Rec.
-2020 YCbCr 4:2:0 (provided the display has support).
+2020 YCbCr 4:2:0 (provided your display supports that).
+As of Shield Experience 5.0.1, HDR-10 HDR is supported but not DolbyVision.
+You may separately need to update your display firmware.
+For example, early Vizio Smartcast display firmware versions supported DolbyVision and not HDR-10.